meetlisa/familyliferocks/_drafts/2015-12-01-storystones.md

 ---
 layout: post
 title: Story Stones
-categories: 'Parenting, DIY'
+categories: Parenting, DIY
 published: false
 ---

-I am a very able and workmanlike mom sometimes.
+I am a very able and workmanlike mum sometimes.
 One of my latest projects are the so-called story stones.

 The idea is not my own invention tough, I found the inspiration in one of the German parenting blogs I follow.
 This gift idea for toddlers seemed perfect to me since Florentin is already collecting stones wherever we go.
 So his interest in the actual material is also already an everyday topic in our family.